Three injured in North Seattle knife attack, police say

 Officers were called to the 11500 block of Stone Way North just after 10 p.m. for a report of a domestic-violence assault involving a knife, according to a post on the Seattle Police Department blotter.

-When officers arrived, they found three injured people: a 9-year-old, a 67-year-old woman and a 27-year-old woman who is believed to be the suspect, police said.
+When officers arrived, they found three people with stab wounds: a 9-year-old boy, a 67-year-old woman, and a 27-year-old woman who is believed to be the suspect, police said.

-All three people were transported to Harborview Medical Center for treatment, police said.
+All three people were taken to Harborview Medical Center, police said.
+The two women were said to be in critical condition, while the boy’s vital signs were stable.